oussamaennadafy/my-portfolio-v2.0/README.md

 The icons used for this theme are part of the [Hero Icons](https://heroicons.com/) set that is free to use and published under the [MIT License](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).

-Some of the examples in Jane use [Nucleo App](https://nucleoapp.com/premium-icons) icons which we have acquired a license for.
+Some of the examples in oussama use [Nucleo App](https://nucleoapp.com/premium-icons) icons which we have acquired a license for.
 You are free to use the Nucleo icons included in this template on your projects, but if you are interested in using the rest of their premium icons you can buy a license on their [website](https://nucleoapp.com/).

 ## Images